gaborbernat/algo-notes/problem_solutions/point_in_triangle.md

 Given a triangle by its vertices' coordinations $$A = (x_a, y_a)$$, $$B = (x_b, y_b)$$ and $$C = (x_c, y_c)$$.
 You are asked that if any point $$P = (x_p, y_p)$$ is in the triangle.

-There are serveral solutions to this problem.
+There are several solutions to this problem.
 Most of them will make use of cross product operator of two vector.

 Assume we have two vectors $$\vec{a}$$ and $$\vec{b}$$, the cross product of them is: